Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 **Take a few minutes to browse the Kiva website, noting the geographic location of the groups you see and their goals.**

+Note that you can select various sectors (health, food, agriculture, arts, education, … ) or locations across the world.

-**Q.1.** What is your initial response to the Kiva platform?
-Do you find anything striking?
+**4.a.** What is your initial response to the Kiva platform?
+(1-2 sentences)

 Kiva breaks down into different topics, allowing the potential lender to filter by the topic they find the most compelling.
 Looking at a few of the most common loan requests and we can extract a general structure: